emineysprince/emineysprince.github.io/_posts/2016-05-20-write-html-and-css-code-super-fast-with-emmet.md

 We can also write CSS with Emmet.
 Similar to HTML, it extends the aliases into a complete CSS property as well as its value.
 Let me show you one example: say we want to add a padding with the value of ```10px```, we simply write ```p:10``` and hit the ```Tab key```, and it will automatically expand it ```topadding: 10px```.
 Try these other CSS tags ```.className{ p:10 }``` Or if we want to hide elements, we can do either with ```visibility``` or ```display``` property.
 With Emmet, we can write these CSS properties this way ```.className{ d:n }``` and it will generate ```display:none``` properties.

-You can try more tags as you can, and sure this will speed up your coding speed, if facing any problem just leave a comment or just halla me on twitter [@emineysprince](https://twitter.com/emineysprince)
+Try more tags as you can, and sure this will speed up your coding speed, if facing any problem just leave a comment or just halla me on twitter [@emineysprince](https://twitter.com/emineysprince)